We promote replacing soiled bedding sentinel rodents with environmental health monitoring.

 NA3RsC’s rodent health monitoring initiative strives to help institutions replace soiled bedding sentinels with environmental health monitoring.
 We have created an extensive resource hub on why & how to make the switch.
 Finally, we are conducting a benchmarking survey to evaluate the current status of implementation and remaining barriers.

-We are excited to share that in part because of our efforts, 5 institutions have switched to environmental monitoring thereby replacing over 8,000 mice each year.
+We are excited to share that in part because of our efforts, 7 institutions have switched to environmental health monitoring thereby replacing over 8,000 mice each year.
 This includes governmental, academic, and pharmaceutical companies.
 This includes global companies that have made the switch across all sites.
-Internal data from these institutions show that environmental monitoring is more sensitive than sentinels.
+Both internal and published data from these institutions show that environmental health monitoring is more sensitive than sentinels.

 Do you have a question about rodent health monitoring at your institution?